-Internal Influences
+Internal Influences and considerations

-Council has been consistently reviewing all services to identify efficiencies and reduce costs.
+- Council will commence the targeted hard rubbish collection program throughout the upcoming financial year. - Council has been consistently reviewing all services to identify efficiencies and reduce costs.
 The outcomes of these reviews will continue to inform and shape Council's Financial Plan.